numpy/numpy/doc/neps/nep-0058-bytestring-dtype.rst

 on my GitHub fork of NumPy implements the prototype functionality subset listed above (see :ref:`operation_surface`).
 The StringDType suite passes unchanged.
 A shared suite parametrizes the encoding-agnostic storage, allocator, and dtype machinery over both DTypes.
-The bytes test suite covers fixed-``S`` parity, the encode/decode bridge, and the cross-dtype comparison semantics.
+The test suite covers the scalar type, ``np.bytes_`` parity, the encode/decode bridge, and the cross-dtype comparison semantics.

 .. _nep58-prerequisites: